John Joubert (serial killer): Arrest

 On January 11, 1984, a preschool teacher in the area of the murders called police to say that she had seen a young man driving in the area.
-There are conflicting stories as to what had occurred — whether the car was loitering or just driving around.
-When the driver saw the teacher writing down his license plate, he stopped and threatened her before fleeing.
+There are conflicting stories as to whether the car was loitering or just driving around.
+When the driver saw the teacher writing down his license plate, he stopped and threatened her, although she was able to run away from him.
 The car was not tan, but was traced and found to be rented by John Joubert, an enlisted radar technician from Offutt Air Force Base.
 It turned out that his own car, a tan Chevrolet Nova sedan, was being repaired.

 A search warrant was issued, and rope consistent with that used to bind Danny Joe Eberle was found in his barracks room.
 The FBI found that the unusual rope had been made for the United States military in South Korea.
 Under interrogation, Joubert admitted obtaining it from the scoutmaster in the troop in which he was an assistant.

-Robert K. Ressler, the FBI's head profiler at the time, had access to the information about the two boys in Nebraska and worked up a hypothetical description which matched Joubert in every regard.
-While presenting the case of the two Nebraska boys to a training class at the FBI academy at Quantico, a police officer from Portland, Maine, observed the similarities to a case in his jurisdiction which took place while Joubert had lived there prior to joining the Air Force.
+Robert K. Ressler, the FBI's head profiler at the time, along with Dr. Ann Burgess, had access to the information about the two boys in Nebraska and worked up a hypothetical description which matched Joubert in every regard.
+While presenting the case of the two Nebraska boys to a training class at the FBI Academy at Quantico, Virginia, a police officer from Portland, Maine, observed the similarities to a case in his jurisdiction which took place while Joubert had lived there prior to joining the Air Force.
 Bite mark comparisons proved that Joubert was responsible for the Maine killing in addition to those in Nebraska.
 Ressler and the Maine investigators came to believe that Joubert joined the military to get away from Maine after the murder of the Stetson boy.

 Further investigation in Maine revealed two crimes between the pencil stabbing of the nine-year-old girl in 1979 and the murder of Stetson in 1982.
 In 1980, Ressler's investigation revealed that Joubert had slashed a nine-year-old boy and a female teacher in her mid-twenties who both "had been cut rather badly, and were lucky to be alive."